About

 Many thanks to the amazing Concordia Prep PTL for organizing the annual Senior Dinner in March.
 The Senior Dinner is now an annual tradition to kick off the last few months for the seniors.

-• 2024 Bid for Kids Dinner and Auction
+• 2024 Bids for Kids Dinner and Auction

 • 2024 Social Studies Bowl